MatiasNAmendola/cobj/README.md

-This is cobj, an object-oriented program language.
+This is cobj, an general-purpose program language.

-*I wrote this based on many languages (Python, Ruby, PHP, Lua, Go, etc).
-It's only for learning purpose now.*

 Compile/Install
 ===============